-For example, Outlook 2002 PST file size is limited by Microsoft by default and so you may face with the problem when Outlook stops working.
-For example the Outlook 2003-2007 PST file size is limited by 20 GB.
-Modern versions of MS Outlook 2010 and above are limited to have PST files not more than 50 GB in size.
-But what if you should import tons of EML files?
+For example, Outlook 2002 PST file size is limited to 2 GB, Outlook 2003-2007 PST file size is limited to 20 GB.
+Modern versions of MS Outlook 2010 and above are limited to PST files of no more than 50 GB in size.
+But what if you need to import tons of EML files?

 We will review it on example of EML to Outlook Transfer tool…